 opportunity to deliver a safe, effective treatment option at a low cost.

-following benefits, among others, for patients and medical professionals:
+offer the following benefits, among others, for patients and medical professionals:

 •Maximizing Therapeutic Index: The short-range beta particles emitted by Y-90 deliver radiation energy within a tight range.
 This enables radiation to be selectively delivered to